UnitApi/cdn/README.md

     standard-all - the Standard preset together with all other plugins created by ApiUnit* full - the Full preset
     full-all - the Full preset together with all other plugins created by ApiUnit*

+    classic - the Classic editor
+    inline - the Inline editor
+    balloon - the Balloon editor
+    balloon-block - the Balloon block editor
+    decoupled-document - the Document editor

 * Plugins not included in a preset need to be enabled with config.extraPlugins.